What To Know And What To Do When Driving In Japan

 10 Kanji You Need To Know In Japanese Traffic

-2. Japanese Traffic Culture
+2. Japanese Traffic

 The driving culture in Japan is different from other countries, even other countries that drive on the left.
 It is firmly rooted in politeness, conflict avoidance, and the other values that shape personal interactions in Japan.